Distinguishing types of correlated errors in superconducting qubits: Conclusions

 \section{Conclusions}

 Extensive recent research has shown that terrestrial and cosmic radiation is a source of spatiotemporally correlated qubit errors in superconducting qubits \cite{vepsalainenImpactIonizingRadiation2020, wilenCorrelatedChargeNoise2021, thorbeckTwoLevelSystemDynamicsSuperconducting2023, harringtonSynchronousDetectionCosmic2024, liDirectEvidenceCosmicrayinduced2024a, bratrudFirstMeasurementCorrelated2024a, dominicisEvaluatingRadiationImpact2024,nhoRecoveryDynamicsGapengineered2025,kurilovichCorrelatedErrorBursts2025}.
 Additionally, the pulse tube cryocooler is a known source of correlated errors \cite{kono_mechanically_2024}.
-In this work, we observed both types of errors in the same dataset in the same device, and we distinguished them based on their spatial, temporal, and frequency features.
+In this work, we observed two types of errors in the same dataset in the same device, and we distinguished them based on their spatial, temporal, and frequency features.
 Radiation-induced errors have a sharp rise time and a relatively short exponential decay lifetime.
 They are also centered at varying locations on the device and do not occur at any particular frequency.

-The second type of correlated errors, which we attributed to vibrations caused by the PT, have a longer rise time and longer decay lifetime.
+The second type of correlated errors, which we linked to PT operation, have a longer rise time and longer decay lifetime.
 They are also visible in the ASD of the data at the PT frequency.
 We associated these errors with the PT by measuring the qubit devices with the PT turned off and verifying that they vanished.
 We additionally measured the devices in two different DRs and found different rates of PT-induced errors.
-We took measurements with an accelerometer to explore the vibration environment in both DRs and quantify the magnitude of the vibrations that were causing the correlated errors in the first DR. We note that these PT-induced errors can be extremely large and affect the entire device.
+We took measurements with an accelerometer to explore the vibration environment in both DRs and quantify the magnitude of the vibrations that likely caused the correlated errors in the first DR. We note that these PT-induced errors can be extremely large and affect the entire device.
 They also are much more common than radiation-induced errors from terrestrial and cosmogenic sources.
 Therefore, mitigating them can have a significant effect on qubit coherence lifetimes.
 In the second DR, we did not observe PT-induced correlated errors, likely a contributing factor to the significant improvement in $T_1$ and $T_2$ values.

 Identifying the source of qubit errors allows for targeted mitigation strategies.
 Radiation-induced errors can be mitigated by by operation of quantum computers in underground and shielded facilities \cite{cardani_reducing_2021, bratrudFirstMeasurementCorrelated2024a, loerAbatementIonizingRadiation2024, dominicisEvaluatingRadiationImpact2024}, as well as on-chip measures such as phonon down-conversion \cite{phonon_scattering_mitigation, iaiaPhononDownconversionSuppress2022} and gap engineering \cite{aumentadoNonequilibriumQuasiparticles2e2004, mcewenResistingHighEnergyImpact2024, nhoRecoveryDynamicsGapengineered2025,kurilovichCorrelatedErrorBursts2025}.